kushalpagolu/UptownMunchV6/README.md

 # UptownMunchV6
 A food ordering app with end to end functionality on web and mobile.

 UptownMunch is a cross-platform React Native application built using Expo CLI.
-This application food ordering app.
+This application is a food ordering app.
 In this readme, you'll find instructions on how to set up and run the project, as well as guidance for creating your own React Native app using the same steps.

 This is a React Native app that demonstrates the use of different components and features.
-The app has two screens: a home screen and a detail screen.

 **Prerequisites**

 To run this project, you'll need the following tools installed on your machine:

-**Node.js** (v12 or newer) - Download Node.js
+**Node.js** (v12 or newer) - Download Node.js.
+I installed the LST version from the website.

-**Expo CLI** - Install using npm install -g expo-cli or yarn global add expo-cli
+**Expo CLI** - Install using npm install -g expo-cli or yarn global add expo-cli.
+Try to use _**yarn**_ because npm might cause so many dependency errors, you might end up loosing interest.

-**A code editor** (e.g., Visual Studio Code, Atom, or Sublime Text)
+**A code editor** (e.g., Visual Studio Code, Atom, or Sublime Text) - I am using VSCode for the extensions.

 **Install watchman**